An overview of the bakery industry in the UAE

 Types of bakery licenses in Dubai

 The type of bakery license you need in Dubai depends on the scale and nature of your business.
-For mainland businesses, trade licenses are issued by the Department of Economic Development (DED).
+For mainland businesses, trade licenses are issued by the Dubai Department of Economy and Tourism (DET).
+The choice between jurisdictions is crucial: mainland setups under the DET are typically used for physical retail outlets, while free zones are preferred for cloud kitchens, central kitchens, and export-focused bakeries.
 Entrepreneurs can choose from the following licensing options, each tailored to specific business models.

 Commercial bakery license